 Path->Linked offset creates a _new_ path and lets you inset/outset it.
 Watch out for jaggies if your original path has anything non-smooth.
 It rounds sharp corners inside or outside, depending.
 Useful for creating fill sometimes.

 Eggbot Contributed Hatch Fill extension is pretty good, but you have to futz to get what it makes to be part of your path.
 Path effects->Hatch(Rough) is cool, but converts the existing path to squiggle.
 If you want outline path, dup it first.
 Click node tool to see handles to change spacing!
+Note that it generates multiple hatch paths if there are multiple overlapping fill areas.

 I finally got the Gcode Extensions-> Path to Gcode pretty much working, but it required many steps of editing the gcode it produced to not run afoul of Dan’s implementations (Java and Arduino).
 So I dug into the python scripts that implement it, and after many hack to that, I have a gcodetools.py that generates code that will run directly on the drawbot – a huge time saver.
 I cut lots of corners – only works for Path to Gcode (not Engraving, Graffiti, Lathe); no tool change support; no comments; removed a leg that (only) occasionally generated a Radius-format arc command; probably more.